Dynamic-Book/DyboApp/resources/doc/DynabookApp/README.md

 level ‘Dynabook’ object.
 From there she navigates the interdependent objects presented in panels with editable fields for single instance objects and decorated panels for collection of instances.
-The pedagogical documents associated with these objects are discarded by the Preference editor.
+The educational documents associated with these objects are discarded by the Preference editor.

 Selecting the ‘Paul’ user presents its information, there is a ‘Save’